awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    eksctl version
    ```
 **Note**
-The `GitTag` version should be at least `0.15.0-rc.1`\.
-If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release for your operating system from [https://github\.com/weaveworks/eksctl/releases](https://github.com/weaveworks/eksctl/releases), extract `eksctl`, and then execute it\.
+ The `GitTag` version should be at least `0.15.0-rc.2`\.
+If not, check your terminal output for any installation or upgrade errors, or manually download an archive of the release from [https://github\.com/weaveworks/eksctl/releases/download/0\.15\.0\-rc\.2/eksctl\_Windows\_amd64\.zip](https://github.com/weaveworks/eksctl/releases/download/0.15.0-rc.2/eksctl_Windows_amd64.zip), extract `eksctl`, and then execute it\.

 ------